uxlfoundation/oneapi-construction-kit/doc/source/cl/tools.md

 snapshot stages.

 > Note that although this is an offline compile tool it hooks directly into the
-> ComputeAorta OpenCL library, and thus any environment variables that affect
+> oneAPI Construction Kit OpenCL library, and thus any environment variables that
-> the libraries behaviour will also affect `oclc`.
+> affect the libraries behaviour will also affect `oclc`.

 ### `oclc` Use-Cases